txdat/notes/obsidian/engineering/system-design/distributed-system-practitioners.md

-  all PRE-COMMITTED        COMMIT          commit decision proven, drive it mix PREPARED+PRE-CM      COMMIT          PRE-CM proves decision, drive it all PREPARED             ABORT           no decision made, safe to abort all INIT                 ABORT           transaction never started
+  all PRE-COMMITTED        COMMIT          commit decision proven, drive it mix PREPARED+PRE-CM      COMMIT          PRE-CM proves decision, drive it all PREPARED             ABORT           no decision made, safe to abort
+                                           (needs an abort quorum Va)
+  all INIT                 ABORT           transaction never started

+  SAFETY: "all PRE-COMMITTED -> COMMIT" and "all PREPARED -> ABORT" can never both fire, because Vc + Va > N forces the 2 quorums to intersect, and the node in the intersection cannot report both states.

 ```

-- failure scenarios
-	- durability violation: commit quorum not reached
+- why "all PRE-COMMITTED -> COMMIT" is mandatory, not an optimization

 ```
-N = 7, Qc = 4
+N = 7, Vc = 4
-coordinator sends DO_COMMIT to all 7, but receives 3 ACK before crash
+coordinator sends DO_COMMIT to all 7, gets 3 ACK, then crashes

-termination protocol fires -> new elected coordinator queries states -> any COMMITTED, issue COMMIT all COMMITTED nodes crash -> new elected coordinator sees only PRE-COMMIT
+termination fires -> new coordinator sees a COMMITTED node -> issues COMMIT now all COMMITTED nodes crash -> a later coordinator sees only PRE-COMMITTED

-	- allow COMMIT from PRE-COMMIT quorum
+	- with the rule:    PRE-COMMITTED quorum -> COMMIT
+	                    -> agrees with the 3 crashed nodes when they recover
-	- abort -> 4 ABORTED, 3 COMMITTED (after recover) -> split brain
+	- without the rule: ABORT -> 4 ABORTED, 3 COMMITTED after recovery -> split brain

+=> PRE-COMMITTED must be treated as proof that COMMIT was decided, even though no node ever observed the commit quorum Vc complete
 ```

 - additional mechanisms for durability